Skip to main content

 IngredientA direct ingredient used in the recipe

-A line should normally contain either an ingredient or a sub-recipe, not both.
+A line contains either an ingredient or a sub-recipe — not both.

 When adding an ingredient line: